Florence, Keptis and The Strange Boy had been walking for hours through the hot, dark wasteland and had found nothing but charred corpses.

 The monster attempted to do the same to Keptis but as soon as the tentacle pierced his skin the Martian fell to the floor in agony and the Octopoid could sense he was real.

 “Interesting.”
 It said.
 “You are real, but you are not of this galaxy?”
 The monster started to dig its tentacle deeper into the Martian’s chest.
 “You are not like anything I have ever seen before.
-I wonder what how your organs are arranged.”
+I wonder how your organs are arranged.”

 Florence quickly pulled on the tentacle in her chest and dragged the Ocotopoid towards her.
 She tried to strike it with her other arm, but the monster wrapped its tentacle around her arm and squeezed, almost breaking it.